-With a population of 474,140, 164,406 total housing units (homes and apartments), and a median house value of $471,737, real estate costs in Long Beach are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.
+With 456,062 people, 169,958 houses or apartments, and a median cost of homes of $667,376, real estate costs in Long Beach are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

 People in Long Beach primarily live in small (one, two or no bedroom) single-family detached homes.
 Long Beach has a mixture of owner-occupied and renter-occupied housing.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Long Beach's housing was primarily built during this period, from the '40s through the '60s.
 A full 48.40% of the city's housing hails from this era.
 Other housing ages represented in Long Beach include homes built between 1970-1999 ( 26.70%) and housing constructed before 1939 ( 19.64%).
 There's also some housing in Long Beach built between 2000 and later ( 5.26%).

 In the last 10 years, Long Beach has experienced some of the highest home appreciation rates of any community in the nation.
 Long Beach real estate appreciated 120.91% over the last ten years, which is an average annual home appreciation rate of 8.25%, putting Long Beach in the top 20% nationally for real estate appreciation.
 If you are a home buyer or real estate investor, Long Beach definitely has a track record of being one of the best long term real estate investments in America through the last ten years.